getpelican/pelican-plugins/events/Readme.rst

 m: minutes
 s: seconds

-You can also specify an optional "location"
+You can also specify an optional "location" or "event-recurrence" with the followed frequence:

+daily
+weekly
+monthly
+yearly

 Example in ReST format::